ibm-cloud-docs/databases-for-etcd/howto-resources-scaling.md

 {:pre: .pre}
 {:tip: .tip}

-# Managing Resources and Scaling
+# Scaling Disk, Memory, and CPU
 {: #resources-scaling}

-A visual representation of your data members and their resource allocation is available on the _Settings_ tab of your deployment's _Manage_ page.
+A visual representation of your data members and their resource allocation is available on the _Resources_ tab of your deployment's _Manage_ page.

 ![The Scale Resources Panel in _Settings_](images/settings-scaling.png)